 Instructions

 • Grab your largest skillet and place it over medium heat.
-Pour the olive oil into the skillet and wait until the oil ripples.
+Pour in the olive oil and wait for it to ripple.

-• Toss in the guanciale (or pancetta or bacon, if using) and cook, stirring often, until crisp.
+• Toss in the guanciale (or pancetta or bacon) and cook, stirring often, until crisp.
 Slide the skillet off the heat.

-• Meanwhile, bring 6 quarts of water to a boil in a large pot.
-Toss in the salt and the spaghetti and boil, stirring to keep the strands from sticking to one another, until al dente.
+• Meanwhile, in a large pot, bring 6 quarts of water to a boil.
+Add the salt and spaghetti and cook, stirring to prevent the strands from clumping, until al dente.

-• Immediately add the eggs and half the cheese to the skillet of spaghetti and toss well.
-Add just enough of the reserved pasta water to make the mixture lusciously creamy.
+• Immediately add the eggs and half the cheese to the skillet and toss well.
+If the dish isn't as creamy as you'd like, add a small ladleful of the cooking water.

 • Sprinkle generously with pepper and serve at once.
 Pass the remaining cheese at the table.